Dynamics of DiskMass Survey galaxies in refracted gravity: Modelling the mass distribution in the disk galaxies

 For the best parameter estimates and their uncertainties, we adopt the medians and the standard deviations of the posterior distributions obtained from the MCMC runs.
 This choice is justified by the fact that the posterior distributions show a single peak and are basically symmetric.

-By adopting this procedure, we find that two galaxies, UGC~1862 and UGC~9965, have no surface brightness in excess to the disk in the central region and we thus consider them bulgeless, in agreement with \citet{DMSvi}. \citet{DMSvi} find two additional bulgeless galaxies: UGC~3091 and UGC~7244; however, for these galaxies, we do find a non-negligible light excess in the central region.
+By adopting this procedure, we find that two galaxies, UGC 1862 and UGC 9965, have no surface brightness in excess to the disk in the central region and we thus consider them bulgeless, a finding that is in agreement with~\citet{DMSvi}. \citet{DMSvi} find two additional bulgeless galaxies: UGC 3091 and UGC 7244; however, for these galaxies, we do find a non-negligible light excess in the central region.

 Table~\ref{tab:dbfits} lists the parameters estimated from the MCMC analysis for the bulge profiles and the best-fit parameters of the exponential profile used to estimate the disk surface brightness in the central region.
 The uncertainties on the parameters $I_{\rm d0}$ and $h_R$ are derived from the covariance matrix obtained from the least-square fit.
 Sub-panels (a) of Figs.~\ref{fig:Complete_analysis_1}-\ref{fig:Complete_analysis_7} show the 30 measured profiles, corrected for inclination, in green the region where the bulge contribution is dominant, and in red the region where the disk contribution is dominant; the models are in blue and are the sum of Eq.~\eqref{eq:conv} and the surface brightness of the disk.